mhart/cf-sentry/README.md

 const SERVER_NAME = `${APP}-${ENV}`
 ```

-Then you can build your project, publish it, etc with `wrangler`:
+Then you can develop and publish it with `wrangler`:
 ```
 cd projectname
-wrangler build
+wrangler publish
 ```

 ## License